William-King977/eng84_cicd/CI, CD Jenkins Guide/README.md

 7. Review and Launch
 8. Select the existing DevOpsStudent key:pair option for SSH
 9. Ensure the public NACL allows SSH (22) with source `jenkins_server_ip/32`
-10. If the Jenkins server updates/reboots, the GitHub webhook, security group and NACL need to be modified
+10. NOTE: if the Jenkins server updates/reboots, the security group and NACL need to be modified

 ## Step 7: Continuous Deployment Job
 ### General